 A lot of people getting started with content marketing assume that they won’t know what to write about.
 But sitting down and simply listing out ideas can be a surprisingly powerful method of finding interesting blog website ideas.

 In his book Zen in the Art of Writing, science-fiction author Ray Bradbury outlines how he uses list-making to come up with creative ideas.
 By listing out a string of nouns to see what images they evoked, he was able to create some of the most inspired writing of the 20th century.

 As you build a list of nouns or topics, remember that there are no bad ideas at this stage.
 Write down as many ideas—good or bad—as quickly as you can.
-Even if many of them are impractical, chances are you’ll find a gemstone hidden in the coal.
+Even if many of them are impractical, chances are you’ll find a blog post gemstone hidden in the coal.

 11. Answer the Public